What is policy?

 Who are the policymakers?

-Some organizational policies that don’t mention technical debt explicitly can affect the way the organization manages technical debt.
-For this reason, all policymakers potentially affect to technical debt management.
-See, for example, “Performance management systems and technical debt.”
-And this creates problems for organizations as they confront the problem of controlling the formation of technical debt.
+Some organizational policies that do not even mention technical debt can affect the way the organization manages technical debt.
+For this reason, all policymakers are potentially involved in formulating policy that affects the ability of the organization to manage technical debt.

 References